 Licensed Clinical Social Worker, HypnotherapistReady for change?
 Let's Get Started

 Wellspring Counseling of the Finger Lakes 8732 Main St. , Honeoye, New York 14471

 We all experience loss in our lives and grieve those losses in various ways.
 From lost jobs or relationships to the overwhelming emptiness at the death of a child or other beloved family member.
 It can be tough.
-There is NO time limit to grief.
-If you face lingering pain or overwhelming sadness and depression, know that there are options that provide immediate and effective relief.
-Gain peace of mind while still keeping alive those cherished memories.
-Call to seek how I can help.
+There is no time limit to grief.
+Give yourself permission to grieve fully and allow those feelings the time and compassion they deserve.
+However, if depression deepens and your grief becomes so debilitating that it keeps you from being with those you love or prevents you doing what you love, talk to someone who will help you get back on your feet.
+Find some peace of mind while still keeping alive those precious memories you wish to keep.
+You are not alone.
+Call for help.

 Ernesto Michelucci, Ph.D.

 Licensed Clinical PsychologistReady for change?
 Let's Get Started

 620 CrossKeys Office Park, Fairport, New York 14450

 Everyone experiences grief differently.
 And everyone expresses grief differently.
 My first priority is to understand the very personal meaning of each loss that is shared with me.
 I strive to provide an environment that feels safe for sharing the feelings of a deep personal loss.
 Affirming the validity of someone's emotional pain can lead to profound healing.